-How do we get our lift tickets? should we book them in advance?
+How do we purchase lift tickets? should we book them in advance?

 Lift tickets are available from the ticket office on the day your plan to ski.
 There are 1, 2 or maximum 3 day consecutive tickets available (3 day ticket is the best value).
-The ticket office is within five minutes walk from Nozawa Peaks, next to the Karasawa ski lift, or at the Nagasaka or Hikage gondola.
+The ticket office is located within five minutes walk from Nozawa Peaks at the ski resort.
+Tickets are also available at the gondolas.
 For adults, lift ticket prices start from 4,300 per day.
 For children under 15 years old, lift ticket pricing starts at 2,000 yen per day.
 For more information on lift ticket pricing please click here.

 How do we get to the Nozawa Onsen ski school?

-If you have booked with the Nozawa Onsen Ski School, please follow these steps bellow to the ski school office at the Hikage gondola.
+If you have booked lessons with the Nozawa Onsen Ski School, please follow these steps below for directions to the ski school office at the Hikage gondola.

 First time skiers: